PepScribe

 Is BPC-157 legal?

-BPC-157 occupies a regulatory gray zone: it was removed from the FDA Category 2 prohibition list but has not been placed on the Category 1 approved-for-compounding list, leaving its status unresolved pending PCAC review.
-Licensed US compounding pharmacies operate under uncertainty and cannot legally dispense it through a standard 503A framework today.
+BPC-157 is in regulatory transition: it was removed from the FDA Category 2 list but has not been placed on the Category 1 approved-for-compounding list, so it is not currently on FDA's 503A Bulks List.
+FDA's Pharmacy Compounding Advisory Committee met to review it on July 23-24, 2026, and has issued no final determination.
 It is not FDA-approved for any indication.
 Sources selling BPC-157 as a consumer compound or "research peptide" are operating outside regulated pharmaceutical channels.

 Does BPC-157 heal tendons?